lmullen/jsr/issues/vol13/Seales.markdown

 ### Church Authority and Racial Segregation ###

-To illustrate how that process worked—of preserving the primitive practice of baptism as part of the modernizing impulse of the city Baptist church—take the case of First Baptist Church Richmond.
+To illustrate how that process worked---of preserving the primitive practice of baptism as part of the modernizing impulse of the city Baptist church---take the case of First Baptist Church Richmond.
 Hinton initiated talks of an indoor baptistery at FBC Richmond while serving as pastor from 1833 to 1835, though he left the congregation before construction began.
 Hinton's successor, Jeremiah Bell Jeter (1802–1880),